will62794/mongo/src/mongo/db/repl/README.md

 `term` and `version` field, and configs are totally ordered by the `(version, term)` pair, where `term` is compared first, and then `version`, analogous to the rules for  optime comparison.
-The `term` of a config is the term of the primary that originally created that config, and the `version` of a config is a monotonically increasing number assigned to each config.
+The `term` of a config is the term of the primary that originally created that config, and the `version` is a monotonically increasing number assigned to each config.
 When executing a reconfig, the version of the new config must be greater than the version of the current config.
-If the `(version, term)` pair of config A is greater than that of config B, then it is considered "newer" than config B. If a node hears about a newer config via a heartbeat from another node, it will [schedule a heartbeat](https://github.com/mongodb/mongo/blob/r4.4.0-rc6/src/mongo/db/repl/replication_coordinator_impl.cpp#L5019-L5036) to fetch the config and then [install](https://github.com/mongodb/mongo/blob/r4.4.0-rc6/src/mongo/db/repl/topology_coordinator.cpp#L892-L895) it locally.
+If the `(version, term)` pair of config A is greater than that of config B, then it is considered "newer" than config B. If a node hears about a newer config via a heartbeat from another node, it will [schedule a heartbeat](https://github.com/mongodb/mongo/blob/r4.4.0-rc6/src/mongo/db/repl/replication_coordinator_impl.cpp#L5019-L5036) to fetch the config and [install](https://github.com/mongodb/mongo/blob/r4.4.0-rc6/src/mongo/db/repl/topology_coordinator.cpp#L892-L895) it locally.

 Config ordering also affects voting behavior.
 If a replica set node is a candidate for election in config `(vc, tc)`, then a prospective voter  with config `(v, t)` will only cast a vote for the candidate if `(vc, tc) = (v, t)`.
 For correctness, it would be acceptable for a candidate to cast its vote whenever `(vc, tc) >= (v, t)`, but the current implementation is more restrictive.
+For a description of the complete voting behavior, see the [Elections](#Elections) section.

 Note that force reconfigs set the new config's term to an [uninitialized term value](https://github.com/mongodb/mongo/blob/r4.4.0-rc6/src/mongo/db/repl/optime.h#L58-L59).